dominikpanzer/cacamber-BDD-for-ABAP/README.md

 :white_check_mark: add a method verify(string) which can parse a whole scenario in a string format and no single given() when() then() etc methods need to be called
 :white_check_mark: find beta testers
 :white_check_mark: add ADRs
-:black_square_button: check compatibility to 7.5x-systems
+:white_check_mark: check compatibility to 7.5x-systems
 :black_square_button: introduce versioning (maybe currently not working because repo is private?)
 :black_square_button: :boom: FIRST PUBLIC RELEASE :boom: Twitter + Blog
 :black_square_button: write blog about ADRs